Frequently Asked Questions

 Do you have a question that isn't on this page?
 Contact us.

-In order to get a true gain in flexibility, you must continuously contract the target muscle group while elongating it.
+In order to get a true gain in flexibility, you must continuously contract the target muscle group while elongating it (eccentric contraction).
 Many forms of traditional stretching involve contracting the muscle for a specific period of time at a certain point in the stretch.
 Other forms of stretching don't involve muscle contraction at all, which results in over-stretching and possibly injuring the target muscle group.
-An optimal approach is beginning all stretches in a position where the muscle(s) are as short as possible and move into a position where the muscle(s) are as long as possible (while resisting continuously).
+An optimal approach is beginning all stretches in a position where the muscle(s) are as short as possible and move into a position where the muscle(s) are as long as possible (while continuously resisting and generating tension).
 Most of the stretch occurs during the movement and not at the end point of the stretch.

 Pain while stretching is generally caused by failing to contract the muscle while elongating it.
-Without the contraction, you may simply be over-extending and over-stretching the muscle, which is painful and may lead to injury.
+Without the contraction, you may simply be over-extending the joints and over-stretching the muscles, tendons, and ligaments, which is painful and may lead to injury.